 Varroa – An exotic parasite mite of honey bees

-Agriculture Victoria’s Varroa mite surveillance has concluded six weeks after the bee parasite was detected in cargo at the Port of Melbourne.
+Agriculture Victoria’s Varroa mite surveillance concluded six weeks after the bee parasite was detected in cargo at the Port of Melbourne in June 2018.

 The State Quarantine Response Team, comprising of members of the beekeeping community, worked alongside Agriculture Victoria’s Incident Management Team (IMT) to conduct bee hive surveillance following the detection.

 The team successfully conducted four rounds of surveillance in every known hive within a two-kilometre radius of the Port of Melbourne detection.

 Long-term sentinel hives continue to be monitored as part of the National Bee Pest Surveillance Program at high-risk location at the Port of Melbourne, Geelong, Portland and Hastings.

 Beekeepers are reminded to be vigilant for unusual signs in their hives, to regularly test hives using the sugar shake method, and to follow the Australian Honey Bee Industry Biosecurity Code of Practice